 In general, the issues are present mainly in tasks with multiple predecessors of different types.
 In forward scheduled projects, they are not found in tasks whose predecessors are all of type Finish-to-Start.

 The “Driving Predecessors” bar highlighter of the Task Path tool in Microsoft Project Professional 2016 has the same issues as the Task Inspector results shown here.
 They are both consistent with the StartDriver object for each task.
-Any driving-logic tracer based on the StartDriver object – including those provided in my blog (Macro for Listing Driving Predecessors and QuickTrace Macros ) – should be expected to have similar issues.
+Any driving-logic tracer based on the StartDriver object – including those provided in my blog (Macro for Listing Driving Predecessors and QuickTrace Macros ) – has similar issues.

 In the examples above, the task predecessors are displayed in Logic Inspector views from BPC Logic Filter (our MSP Add-in).
 Predecessors are “driving” if their relative floats are zero; i.e. there is no working time between the corresponding predecessor and successor dates.
 The driving predecessors identified in the examples are easily confirmed by examining the dates.
 [Though illustrated mostly using Microsoft Project Professional 2010, all examples have been confirmed in Microsoft Project Professional 2016.]

 Though not really highlighted here, it bears noting that MSP’s “driving logic” indicators are completely oblivious to resource-leveling decisions.
 Thus, resource-driving logic is not addressed.
-This is not unexpected.
-On the contrary, BPC Logic Filter handles resource-driving logic quite well.
+In contrast, BPC Logic Filter handles resource-driving logic quite well.

 On Manually Scheduled Tasks [Aug’18 Edit]